ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 # Real Asset Use Case

-Asset Book can monitor and manage the manufacture and distribution of a physical asset from the beginning of its existence to its eventual scrapping.
-For instance, a manufacturer can take a newly created automobile, place the parts, model number, timestamp, and title on a blockchain using the Asset Book.
+Proof can monitor and manage the manufacture and distribution of a physical asset from the beginning of its existence to its eventual scrapping.
+For instance, a manufacturer can take a newly created automobile, place the parts, model number, timestamp, and title on a blockchain using the Proof.
-After the manufacturing phase, the vehicle can then be tracked as it moves through the entire supply chain with addendums and compliance notes added to the asset book record.
+After the manufacturing phase, the vehicle can then be tracked as it moves through the entire supply chain with addendums and compliance notes added to the Proof record.

-Along with record keeping, the Asset Book Scopic system can also hold asset transfer based on the needs of the transaction.
+Along with record keeping, the Proof Scopic system can also hold asset transfer based on the needs of the transaction.
 For instance, if the vehicle needed emissions checks before entering the market, a government regulator could check the car for standards compliance and not until the model had been verified as emissions compliant would it be transfered to a dealer.
-This compliance process could be integrated into any level of the Asset Book chain of ownership, including placing holds on manufacturing, sales, or leasing.
+This compliance process could be integrated into any level of the Proof chain of ownership, including placing holds on manufacturing, sales, or leasing.

 # Implications for Government

-The Asset book is a system that will allow governments to go completely paperless with full confidence and ease.
+The Proof is a system that will allow governments to go completely paperless with full confidence and ease.
 The largest hurdle for blockchain's broad adoption, especially for governmental employees who must have an encyclopedic knowledge of regulations and processes while also juggling operations, is the high barrier to entry due to technical complications.
-The asset book simplifies this by adding a user-friendly interface on top of a robust, chain-agnostic engine.
+The Proof simplifies this by adding a user-friendly interface on top of a robust, chain-agnostic engine.

-Since all assets, locations, and transactions on blockchain can be tracked, asset book will cut down on required time, increase reliability, and reduce the cost of compliance and organizational resource distribution.
-With countries and cities such as Dubai and the government of The United Kingdom investing billions into blockchain technology, Asset Book expedites the process of adopting blockchain into processes such as internal asset transfer, voting, and record keeping.
+Since all assets, locations, and transactions on blockchain can be tracked, Proof will cut down on required time, increase reliability, and reduce the cost of compliance and organizational resource distribution.
+With countries and cities such as Dubai and the government of The United Kingdom investing billions into blockchain technology, Proof expedites the process of adopting blockchain into processes such as internal asset transfer, voting, and record keeping.